sidneyniuhtc/sidneyniuhtc.github.io/CMakeTutorial/1. Use/README.md

 # Use CMake

 ## Other Setting for cmake
 CMake only recognized the slash path which is "/" even on windows.
+On windows we need to build cmake with x64 and x86 at different folder.
 ```
 mkdir build
 cd build
 cmake -Ax64 ..
+cmake --build . --config Debug
+cmake --build . --config Release

+cd ..
+mkdir build32
+cmake ..
 cmake --build . --config Debug
 cmake --build . --config Release
 ```